Ageing is an inevitable part of life. While some people naturally accept this transition and enjoy what it has to offer, others can find it tricky.

 8. Become an advocate for change and consider volunteering

-Using your time to volunteer for a cause or charity – whether in your local community or on an international level – can help you to find meaning and purpose in life, and also improve your confidence and self-esteem.
+Using your time to volunteer for a cause or charity – whether in your local community or on an international level – can help you find meaning and purpose and studies have shown that it can also leave you feeling fulfilled, rewarded, and empowered.

 You can also browse current volunteering opportunities below.